itfoundry/devanagari-shaping/README.md

 # An attempt at the shaping documentation for Devanagari

-Composed back in 2015 and updated in 2018.
+Composed back in 2015 and partially updated in 2018.

 ## Dependencies of dumpglyphs.py